 Tubal reversals are microsurgical procedures.
 I tell patients that it is like operating in a dime-sized area and trying to sew President Roosevelt’s eye shut.
 Because the tubal reversal involves only a small area on both sides of the pelvis, not a lot is disturbed and there is minimal, if any, deep pain.
-To keep the incisional pain to a minimum, each layer is injected with a long acting anesthetic.
+To keep the incisional pain to a minimum, each layer is injected with a long-acting anesthetic.
 Our technique is gentle and minimally invasive.

-As soon as we open your abdomen to reverse your tubal ligation we fill it with a special solution to seal it from air.
+As soon as we open your abdomen to reverse your tubal ligation, we fill it with a special solution to seal it from the air.
 This reduces the inflammation in your pelvis that occurs when the delicate structures are exposed.
 This exposure adds to postop discomfort and can cause adhesions to develop.
 If you ever have played with super glue you know what adhesions look like.
 Just put a drop on your thumb and touch your index finger to your thumb.
 The stringy lines look just like adhesions.